Understanding the Connection Between Gut Mucosa Damage and Parkinson's Disease: A Groundbreaking Exploration

 Call to Action:

-Get to know all the facts about gut and its relation to neurological diseases.
-Get involved in debates and contributing to surveys and enshrine policies and especially the ugly priority to gut health as part of neurological health.
-So join us in this TREMENDOUS journey to “do away with Parkinson” so that Parkinson’s is not fought but eliminated!!!
+Get to know all the facts about gut health and its relation to neurological diseases.
+Get involved in debates and contribute to surveys.
+Enshrine policies, especially the ugly priority to gut health as part of neurological health.
+So join us in this TREMENDOUS journey to “do away with Parkinson's” so that Parkinson’s is not fought but eliminated!!!

 Comments